Okay, show of hands.

 - Sitka is one of the most popular high performance hunting clothing brands on the market today.

-- focus on form-fitting, high performance materials.
+- Focus on form-fitting, high performance materials.

 - These gloves feature a flip open mitt to capture the dexterity of gloves and the warmth of mittens.